This website uses cookies to help you make the most of your visit.

 Standards met

 The pharmacy’s working practices are generally effective, which helps make sure people receive safe services.
 It gets its medicines from licensed suppliers.
-The pharmacy team has some checks to make sure medicines are in good condition and suitable to supply, but it does not keep supporting records to confirm this.
+The pharmacy team completes some checks to make sure medicines are in good condition and suitable to supply, but it does not always keep supporting records to confirm this.

 Principle 5.
 Equipment and facilities